UCL/scikit-surgerydocker/.docs/source/share_container.md

 # How to package your image for sharing

-If you would like to submit your docker image containing your Python application to a challange then this can be achieved in two common ways:
+If you would like to submit your docker image containing your Python application to a challenge then this can be achieved in two common ways:

 ## Compress the image and upload it to cloud drive